exercism/fsharp/exercises/concept/cars-assemble/.docs/instructions.md

 ## 1. Calculate success rate of production

-Implement the `successRate` function to calculate the success rate of production, taking into account speed of production:
+Implement the `successRate` function to calculate the success rate based on the production speed:

 ```fsharp
 successRate 6